christopherwk210/gm-bot/docs/deep-dive/services.md

 This service handles renaming the help channels when they're busy.
 It's completely automatic, and will append `_busy` to any help channel that's had a message sent in the last few minutes.
 If there hasn't been a messsage in a while, it will remove the `_busy` tag from the name.

 The exact amount of time it waits before going back to "not busy" state can be changed in the bot config (`./src/config.ts`).

+### SecurityService
+This service handles "secure mode" in the bot.
+This mode allows the staff to toggle reporting features that help prevent malicious activities.